labheshr/DRF-ToDo/README.md

 # DRF-ToDo
-a single user todo app using Django Rest Framework, MongoDb, and Haystack(elastic search)
+A single user todo/note making app using Django Rest Framework, MongoDb, and Haystack(elastic search)

 This software is an attempt to put all of the below to work together in a simple application:
 1. Django Rest Framework